Episode 315: The Top Ten Topics, Tips & Tricks for Project Scope Management (Premium)

 This episode is sponsored by The PM PrepCast for The PMP® Exam:

 But this time it’s all practical because we are going to discuss and give you the top ten topics, tips and tricks for scope management.
-And so you can look forward to learning about the signs that your project needs proper scope management, requirement taxonomies, types of questions to ask during requirements elicitation, requirements prioritization, writing guidelines and many more tips that you can apply to your scope management practices right away.
+And so you can look forward to learning about scope control in project management, the signs that your project needs proper scope management, requirement taxonomies, types of questions to ask during requirements elicitation, requirements prioritization, writing guidelines and many more tips that you can apply to your scope management practices right away.

-Let’s just hope that there is no scope creep during the interview!
+Let’s just hope that there is no project management scope creep during the interview!

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.

 Cornelius Fichtner: Hello and welcome to Episode #315.
 This is the Project Management Podcast™ at www.pm-podcast.com and I'm Cornelius Fichtner.
 Welcome back!

 This is a Premium Episode.
 That means it's recorded and reserved for you, our Premium subscribers.

 We are welcoming back Jamal Moustafaev and once again, we will be talking about his new book on the topic of project scope management.
 But this time, it's all practical because we are going to discuss and give you the top 10 topics and tips and tricks in regards to scope management.
 And so, you can look forward to learning about the signs that your project proper scope management, requirement taxonomies, types of questions to ask during requirements elicitation, requirements prioritization, writing guidelines and many more tips that you can apply to your scope management best practices right away.

 So let's just hope that there is no scope creep.
 Enjoy the interview.